Spirulina

 What is the recommended dosage of Spirulina?

-Does Spirulina interact with medications?
+Does Spirulina interact with any medications?